gristlabs/grist-help/help/self-managed.md

 it’s possible for more specific rules included by our framework to take precedence.

-To override `custom.css`, you can made your own copy and make sure Grist uses it.
+To override `custom.css`, you can make your own copy and make sure Grist uses it.
 If the CSS file is in your current directory, then
 do: